zuccha/smw-code/uber-asm/kill_player_on_button_press/README.txt

 --------------------------------------------------------------------------------

 This bundle contains the following files:
-- level.asm: The code specific for the level.
+- UberASMTool/level/level.asm: The code specific for the level.
 This is also where you tune the behavior of the UberASM.
-- status_code.asm: Code that draws the amount of times the button has been pressed in the status bar.
+- UberASMTool/other/status_code.asm: Code that draws the amount of times the button has been pressed in the status bar.
 Needed only if you want the counter to be visible.
+- PIXI/sprites/indicator.asm: Code for a sprite that shows an indicator with the amount of presses done/left above Mario.
+- PIXI/sprites/indicator.json: Config for a sprite that shows an indicator with the amount of presses done/left above Mario.
+- ExGraphics/ExGFX80.bin: Graphics file that contains the digits to be used for the indicator sprite.

 --------------------------------------------------------------------------------